Skip to main content

 Supported: Arch, ArchARM, Archcraft, CachyOS, EndeavourOS, Manjaro

-Uses pacman for system packages from official repos.
+Uses pacman for system packages from official repos, including dms-shell from extra.
 Builds quickshell, matugen (pre-compiled binary), and dgop from AUR using makepkg - no AUR helper needed. niri and hyprland are available in official repos.

 If you're using archinstall, the minimal profile with NetworkManager for networking is a good starting point.